gokhj/gokhj.github.io/_posts/2020-08-26-filetotextio.markdown

 ![Save Walter White](/assets/filetotextio/saveww.png)

 Speaking of Save Walter White website, this instance also reminded me of Akrep Nalan's personal website.
 Akrep Nalan was used to be a Turkish TV celebrity who played a teacher role in a wildly popular TV series called Hayat Bilgisi.
 She was also a singer.
-Before that, was an accountant who has interested in acting.
-One day she won the jackpot in horse racing, so she followed her dreams afterwards since she does not need to worry about her finances anymore.
+Before then she was actually working as an accountant for a small company, but with her luck one day she won the jackpot in horse racing.
+Hence, she followed her dreams since she does not need to worry about her finances anymore.

 According to a myth, before even the internet was a thing, she sold a flat in Istanbul and build her personal website.
 Apparently, people can get inspired and see the importance of the internet in their lives.
 I am talking about circa 2000.